ucla-data-archive/2017-sio-osfdemo/_episodes/02-project-setup.md

 > ## Create project structure using folders/components
 > 1. Set up some initial structure for your project.
 > 2. Think through what are the major categories of file types you’ll have, and whether you might want to have different contributors or public vs. private access setting for them to determine whether you want to set them up as folders or components.
-> 3. Use the TIER Protocol 3.0 folder structure.
 >  * Or experiment with setting up components.
 {: .challenge}